 “Maintaining surveillance for CJD is essential to assess whether longer-term patients present in the future,” he said.
 “It may also help the research that can delay the onset of disease.”

-Meanwhile, a new study also released Thursday by the US National Institutes of Health has found more evidence that even some genetic mutations known to cause prion disease in people can be transmittable.
+Meanwhile, a new study also released Thursday by the US National Institutes of Health has found evidence that even some prion diseases caused by genetic mutations can be transmittable.